 - Heartburn and indigestion

 - Urinary frequency and leaking

 - Find a local Obstetrician-Gynecologist in your town

 Pregnancy definition and facts*

 *Pregnancy facts medical author: Melissa Conrad Stöppler, MD

-- Symptoms of early pregnancy include the absence of
+- Symptoms and early signs of pregnancy include

-- A pregnancy test measures the hormone human chorionic gonadotropin in the
+- A pregnancy test measures the level of hormone human chorionic gonadotropin (HCG) in the urine or blood.
+The test may be positive before the first signs of pregnancy develop in some women.

 - Symptoms of late pregnancy can include